confluentinc/ksql/design-proposals/klip-9-table-functions.md

 We will need the following general plumbing to support table functions:

-* In a similar way to how UDAFs are currently supported we will need to create a `KsqlTableFunction` which is a wrapper around the actual table function (whether built-in or generated).
+* In a similar way to how UDFs are currently supported we will need to create a `KsqlTableFunction` which is a wrapper around the actual table function (whether built-in or generated).
 We'll also need to augment the function registry to manage the addition and retrieval of table functions.